Hugh Trevor Roper biography

 Key personalities and witnesses in the book

 In one of his book affixations, Hugh Trevor Roper stated 42 personalities, which forms the story of his The last days of Hitler.
 Some of them were rarely mentioned for once or a few times.
 Other testimonies play an important role in revealing the historical truth.
 Seven important witnesses were interviewed between September and November 1945 by Hugh Trevor Roper himself.
-Testimonies of others are reachable by means of memoirs (while alive or posthumous, after releasing from determination) or interviews.
+Testimonies of others are reachable employing memoirs (while alive or posthumous, after releasing from determination) or interviews.
 Few of these personalities had become figurants of the Nuremberg trial and had given multiple testimonies on the events of the Spring 1945 and the last days of Hitler.
 21 of these 42 witnesses within the book were directly connected with the events between April 22 and May 1, 1945.
 In the list below I will give “top-10” personalities, based on the number of mentions within the text.
 Therewith, some of the non-so mentioned personalities were more important to the investigation, rather than such ones as Albert Speer, Heinrich Himmler or Walter Schellenberg.

 Heinrich Himmler — 394